omobolaji001/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ### Base

 Represents the "base" class for all other classes in the project.
-Includes:

-Private class attribute __nb_objects = 0.
+Includes Private class attribute __nb_objects = 0.

 Public instance attribute id.